ZackFra/Salesforce-Moxygen/README.md

 The MockDML methods update the system fields on the SOBject and persist them to a mock database under the hood.

+### Aggregate

+This object is a wrapper around AggregateResult.
+The reason for its existence is that AggregateResult objects cannot be mocked.
+It takes the AggregateResult record, and perserves it as a read-only Map<String, Object>.